fproject/fprj-test-server-yii2/README.md

 ### Create the database and run migration

-You must create a database named `fprjtest` under your MySQL database server you can specify another database in the Yii2's configuration:
+You must create a database named `fprjtest` in your MySQL database server.
+You can also specify another database in the Yii2's configuration:

 ```php
 return [